sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 ```

 Ok, so *maybe* our kubernetes access is important since we cannot assume the role
 directly.
-Let us try to use that $TOKEN from `debug-sa` to assume the role:
+Let us try to use that $TOKEN from `debug-sa` to assume the role.
+This is a different flavor of role assumption called
+`AssumeRoleWithWebIdentity`: instead of proving who you are with an AWS
+access key, you hand AWS a signed Kubernetes token (a "web identity") and AWS
+checks it against the trust relationship configured on the role, via OIDC.
+OIDC (OpenID Connect) is the standard that lets one system (here, the EKS
+cluster) issue tokens that another system (AWS IAM) can verify without the
+two systems sharing a direct login, which is the actual plumbing underneath
+IRSA:

 ```bash
 ❯ aws sts assume-role-with-web-identity --role-arn arn:aws:iam::688655246681:role/challengeEksS3Role --role-session-name test --web-identity-token $TOKEN